 Using acid-free boxes is important for avoiding potential damage, such as discolouration and deterioration, which can be caused by the acids that leech out of typical boxes.

 If you don’t have access to acid-free boxes, ensure that any cardboard, wooden or metal boxes or drawers you use are thoroughly lined with clean white sheets or muslin cloth.
+See our wide-range of packaging in our box shop here for storing your clothes and fabric.

 Our clean, dry and secure storage units are ideal for keeping your precious clothes and textiles protected and in top condition.
 We even offer humidity control in some centres.
 Get in touch with our friendly team today to organise a storage unit that suits your needs.